julian-millan/julian-millan.github.io/index.md

 ### News

+  * Co-chair at ICRA 2022 session on Physical HRI
+  * Area Chair for CoRL 2022
+  * Associate Editor for RO-MAN 2022
   * Invited talk at IROS 2021 workshop on [Proximity Perception in Robotics](https://www.proxelsandtaxels.org/en/)
   * Organizing an ICRA 2021 workshop [Learning for Caregiving Robots](https://sites.gatech.edu/learning-caregiving-icra2021/)
   * Invited talk at ICRA 2021 workshop on [Representing and Manipulating Deformable Objects](https://deformable-workshop.github.io/icra2021/)